 A universal goal of higher education is to shape a more ambitious, aware and driven graduate though critical thinking of new perspectives and experiences.
 As a result of the hands-on learning approach provided through Alternative Breaks, we strive to give students an opportunity for compassionate and service based involvement on campus and beyond.

-Wisconsin Union Directorate (WUD) promotes a multicultural philosophy with the hopes that this will increase an individual's self awareness and help him/her understand the roots of racism, sexism, classism, and homophobia.
+Wisconsin Union Directorate (WUD) promotes a multicultural philosophy with hopes of increasing self awareness and promoting an understanding of social issues such as racism, sexism, classism, and homophobia.
 WUD defines multiculturalism as the "commitment to the basic humanity and unity of all individuals while simultaneously validating or legitimizing, accepting, understanding, appreciating, or prizing the fundamental or distinct differences which exist between people of different cultural backgrounds."
 This means that diversity should be appreciated by understanding and respecting the perspective of those persons holding different beliefs or values.

 Alternative Breaks has taken WUD's philosophy and placed it in a "hands-on" context, where students can witness and experience the lives of and issues concerning ethnically and culturally unique populations in the United States, including (but not limited to) inner-city communities migrant farm workers, American Indians living on reservations, and rural Appalachians.
 This "hands-on" approach is accomplished by placing participants into volunteer work situations among the various populations.
 While accomplishing meaningful work, the labor aspect of the Alternative Breaks Experience is secondary to the primary objective of providing students with an intense educational experience, one that will hopefully change the participants' lives for the better, incite involvement with local issues in one's own community, and allow issues within these disenfranchised sectors of the United States' population to be heard and known.